Overview

 The realized museum will stand as a global symbol of peace, hope and spiritual renewal, and contribute to Jordan’s constellation of Christian pilgrimage sites, affirming the country’s part in the history of the Holy Land.

-The Foundation is supported by an Advisory Panel of luminaries spanning the fields of art and architectural history, landscape, museum operations, and cultural heritage.
-The Panel has been appointed to review the shortlist’s concept designs and recommend a winner.
+The Foundation was supported by an Advisory Panel of luminaries spanning the fields of art and architectural history, landscape, museum operations, and cultural heritage.
+The Panel met in late Fall 2025 to review the shortlist’s concept designs, interview the finalists and recommend a winner.

-For more information, please visit our Shortlist and Updates page.
+For more information, please visit our Updates page.